 Member of the Remuneration Committee

 Yusif Jabbarov is a non-executive director of Nobel Oil E&P (UK) Ltd, a holding company of the Nobel Upstream group of companies.
-He is Deputy CEO of Nobel Oil Services and formerly its Chief Financial Officer.
+He is also Chief Executive Officer of NEQSOL Holding, a diversified group of companies operating mainly across oil and gas, telecommunications, hi-tech and construction industries.
+Previously, Mr. Jabbarov was Deputy CEO of Nobel Oil Services when he moved away from his earlier role as its Chief Financial Officer.

 Mr. Jabbarov led the 2014 restructuring of the Nobel Group which resulted in the creation of Nobel Upstream.
 Prior to joining Nobel Oil Services, Mr. Jabbarov spent over ten years working as an executive for a variety of leading financial institutions in Azerbaijan where he was responsible for major reorganization projects.
 He participated in several national projects aimed at development of the financial market in Azerbaijan.